Riddle Box: Joker's Cards

 Riddle Box is the third Joker's Card in Insane Clown Posse's Dark Carnival concept album series.
 The Dark Carnival is a concept of the afterlife in which souls are sent to a form of limbo while waiting to be sent to heaven or hell based on their individual actions.
 These concepts are related by Insane Clown Posse in a series of albums called the six Joker's Cards.
 Each of the six Joker's Cards relate to a specific character — an entity of the Dark Carnival — that tries to "save the human soul" by showing the wicked inside of one's self.

 Riddle Box is one of several entities used to determine the fate of the dead.
 Upon death, a soul enters a dark chamber containing a jack-in-the-box on an old wooden table.
 The front of the box has a "painted question mark faded with time," representing the mystery of your own afterlife.
 As the handle is turned, a melodic tune begins to play, and when the music stops, the choice is made.
 The pure see a vision of God, warming their souls as they enter eternal peace.
 The wicked see an immense fog seeping from the box, "stripping their sanity, as they witness an image of hell, spawned and formed from their own evil; a hideous reflection of their demented souls."
 The floor falls from underneath them, casting the doomed into the bottomless pit of Hell.

 Music

 "Chicken Huntin'", which was remixed for Riddle Box, was previously released on Insane Clown Posse's 1994 album Ringmaster.
-"Dead Body Man" was previously released in 1994, on the group's second EP The Terror Wheel, in a slightly lower key.
-Finally, "3 Rings" was previously released on Shaggy 2 Dope's 1994 EP Fuck Off!, with the Riddle Box version featuring a slight change in lyrics.
+"Dead Body Man" was previously released in 1994, on the group's second EP The Terror Wheel, in a lower key.
+"3 Rings" was previously released on Shaggy 2 Dope's 1994 EP Fuck Off!, with the Riddle Box version featuring a change in lyrics.